wisr/building.wisr.io/src/pages/new-tweaks-and-improvements/index.md

 We’ve gotten a lot of really great feedback on the Chat interface, and we’re glad to report that we heard you and we listened.
 Here are a few of the changes you’ll notice the next time you send a message in Wisr:

-- A more helpful “zero-state” chat screen.
-When you click the **Send a Message** button and land in a new chat conversation with a person, there’s now helpful text and a link to an [article on how to write a great introductory message](https://help.wisr.io/messaging/sending-a-professional-introductory-message).
+**A more helpful “zero-state” chat screen**.
+When you land in a new chat conversation with a person, there’s now helpful text and a link to an [article on how to write a great introductory message](https://help.wisr.io/messaging/sending-a-professional-introductory-message).
 We hope this helps move the conversation forward for those individuals who aren’t quite sure how to get started.

 ![Image of empty chat message screen with new help language](./chat-zero-state.png)

-- The text bar will now grow as you type, making it easier to review and edit your message before sending.
+**The text bar will now grow as you type**, making it easier to review and edit your message before sending.

 ![Gif of a person typing in a chat screen and showing the text box grow](./chat-text-expand.gif)

-- Previously, clicking enter on a chat message would send the message.
+**More intuitive send/enter key**.
+Previously, clicking the enter key on a chat message would send the message.
 Now, hitting enter will start a new paragraph.
-To send your chat message, either click the paper plane icon, or select Command + Enter.
+To send your chat message, either click the paper plane icon, or select Command+Enter.

 ### Scheduling a Call